Hi, I'm Emily

 Finally (but with Emily there is no finale) Emily has the gift of perfect pitch.
 She can identify any note and tune strictly by ear.
 Itís fun to challenge her young audience members to close their eyes and check their note identification skills.
 We havenít found another kid with perfect pitch, but weíre still looking.

 Emily, her Mom and Dad, and I would love to load up the instruments and have a "pickiní party" with you.
-Our program lasts about a hour and features Emilyís Fiddling, Dobro playing and Singing with my Guitar Accompaniment also with Uncle Joe and Emily's Dad on the Upright Bass.
+Our program lasts about a hour and features Emilyís Fiddling, Dobro playing and Singing with my Guitar Accompaniment also with Emily's Dad "Mark" on the Upright Bass and her Mom "Debbie" Singing Background.

 We are reserving dates now.